babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 source tree of Babelfish is needed - check out our [installation guide](/docs/installation/compiling-babelfish-from-source).

-## What is the performance difference between MS SQL and Babelfish?
+## What is the performance difference between Microsoft SQL Server and Babelfish?

-This is hard to tell, because it is highly dependent on the type of query you are running.
+The performance difference is highly dependent on the type of query you are running.
 Some operations will be faster, some will be slower.
 There is no general answer which holds true for all cases.

 ## How many concurrent users does Babelfish support?

-There are no hard limits which harm daily operations.
-So far, no problems in this area have been observed.
-Basically, the same limitations as in standard PostgreSQL apply, with some overhead.
+There is no hard limit on the number of concurrent users, but in practice, the number of concurrent queries will be limited by the resources (CPU, I/O) of your system.

 ## Is it possible to run T-SQL?